DC801/BM-Badge/SD_Card/MAGE/README.md

 All variables are persistent between map loads, and are all included in the game save.

 Every property on every entity is available for scripts to read and/or change, and these could be used like traditional variables.
 In particular, the last two bytes for every entity have no specific use, and might be considered free space.
-But apart from the player's name, all of these are reset when a new map is loaded, so in practice they might have marginal utility.
+But apart from the player entity's name, all entity properties are reset when a new map is loaded, so in practice they might have marginal utility.

 ### `warp_state` (String)

 This is a global variable (a string) that is designated for controlling player spawn behavior on a map's [`on_load`](#on_load-scripts) script.
-When you leave a room (or otherwise trigger a new map to load), the `warp_state` string should be set to something that indicates the exit/entrance point so the next map can teleport the player entity to an appropriate [spawn point](#polygons-and-points), such as a doorway.
+When you [leave a room](#doors-player) (or otherwise trigger a new map to load), the `warp_state` string should be set to something that indicates the exit/entrance point so the next map can teleport the player entity to the appropriate [spawn point](#spawn-points).

 Handling player spawn points is the original purpose for `warp_state`, but there's nothing stopping you from using it for other things, too.